-Greek mothers get kind of “traditional” when it comes to their children, always repeating several cliché sayings that make children laugh while setting their teeth on edge.
+Greek mothers tend to be somewhat “traditional” when it comes to their kids, constantly repeating a few cliched sayings that make kids laugh while putting their teeth on edge.

 The relationship between a son or a daughter and a Greek mother is something that goes beyond imagination!